mwtaylor/Cookbook/content/recipes/baked-oats/index.md

   - 1/4 cup canned pumpkin (if not using banana)
   - 2 tablespoons chocolate chips (if not using pecans)
   - Pecans (if not using chocolate chips)
-  - 1 teaspoon chia seeds (optional)
+  - 2 teaspoons chia seeds (optional)
   - 2 teaspoons sweetened coconut flakes (optional)
 stapleIngredients:
-  - cooking spray
+  - Cooking spray
   - 1/4 teaspoon baking powder
-  - pinch of salt
+  - Pinch of salt

 instructions:
   - sectionName: Preparation